catalystsquad/go-scheduler/README.md

 Implemented Triggers:
 * ExecuteOnce - Executes once at the specified time, respects retries and expiration
+* Cron - Executes on a cron schedule, respects retries and expiration

 Planned Triggers:
-* CRON - Execute on a cron schedule
 * Natural language - Execute every other tuesday at 9:34am

 FAQ: